astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--extra</code> <i>extra</i></dt><dd><p>Include optional dependencies from the extra group name.</p>

 <p>May be provided more than once.</p>

+<p>Note that all optional dependencies are always included in the resolution; this option only affects the selection of packages to install.</p>

 </dd><dt><code>--extra-index-url</code> <i>extra-index-url</i></dt><dd><p>Extra URLs of package indexes to use, in addition to <code>--index-url</code>.</p>